Smertig/banana/docs/api/tg/methods/send_location.rst

    .. cpp:member:: optional_t<integer_t> live_period

-   Period in seconds for which the location will be updated (see Live Locations, should be between 60 and 86400.
+   Period in seconds during which the location will be updated (see Live Locations, should be between 60 and 86400, or 0x7FFFFFFF for live locations that can be edited indefinitely.

    .. cpp:member:: optional_t<integer_t> heading